 Under 49 U.S.C.
 Section 5333(b) of the Federal Transit Laws, when FTA funds are used to “acquire, improve, or operate” a public transportation system, the funds come with an obligation to preserve “the rights and benefits of employees under existing collective bargaining agreements, the continuation of collective bargaining rights, the protection of individual employees against a worsening of their positions in relation to their employment, assurances of employment to employees of acquired transit systems, priority of reemployment, and paid training or retraining programs.”

 The Section 5311 program involves a Section 5333(b) Special Warranty established at the federal level that protects existing transit employees in the service area of the rural transit system.
 Each Section 5311 application submitted by a state or tribe to FTA must contain a labor section identifying labor organizations representing transit employees of each subrecipient, the labor organizations representing employees of other transit providers in the service area, and a list of those transit providers.
 The FTA notifies the DOL of Section 5311 grants the FTA is awarding.
 The DOL then notifies the labor unions representing potentially affected transit employees of the grant and their rights under the Special Warranty.
 More information about the Section 5333(b) Special Warranty and compliance can be found on the DOL web site.
-(It is only briefly referenced within the FTA Circular 9040.1G.)
-In older guidance for Section 5311 program, this rmay be eferred to as the Section 13(c) warranty, which refers to the section in an older version of the Federal Transit Laws.
+(It is also referenced within the FTA Circular 9040.1G.)

 - Forni, P.M.
 (2009) The Civility Solution: What to Do When People Are Rude.
 St. Martin's Press.
 “Digital Communication,” pages 149-150